Sequence your targets

 - Product Note: Barcoded adapters and barcoded universal primers.
 (2015)

-- Application Note: Targeted sequencing on the PacBio RS II using the Roche NimbleGen SeqCap EZ system.
+- Application Notes: Targeted sequencing on the PacBio RS II using the Roche NimbleGen SeqCap EZ system.
 (2015)

-- Case Study: In the Netherlands, scientists crack tough plant genomes with PacBio Sequencer.
+- Case Studies and Interviews: In the Netherlands, scientists crack tough plant genomes with PacBio Sequencer.
 (2015)